Kids and keto: can a high-fat low-carb diet help with ADHD, autism and more?

 “There are so many intersecting and potentially synergistic mechanisms that you can’t parse out just one target or one key element,” says Dr. Rho, whose 2018 paper in Neuropharmacology summarized the new findings that ketones may have multiple impacts.
 “It could be a combination of things working together to produce the beneficial effect.
 But more and more we are showing in the laboratory and in clinical studies that we can render significant benefits just by changing the diet.
 It is really powerful.”

-A 2017 paper in the journal Neurochemistry, in a similar vein, summarized what is known about ketones and the brain: they enhance mitochondrial respiration, increase neuronal growth factors, strengthen the signal sent between synapses, reduce brain inflammation, and reduce oxidative stress.
+A 2017 paper in the journal Neurochemistry, in a similar vein, summarized what is known about ketones and the brain: they enhance mitochondrial respiration(energy production), increase neuronal growth factors, strengthen the signal sent between synapses, reduce brain inflammation, and reduce oxidative stress.
 These effects, the paper noted, then seem to have downstream implications for a wide range of brain functional pathways.

 The Charlie Foundation, which was established in 1994 to help support parents doing the ketogenic diet for epilepsy control, now provides support for parents who want to do the diet for children with a wide array of neurologic conditions.
 They offer five variations on the keto diet, which differ in the ratio of fat to protein and carbs.
 The five variations can help families fine-tune the diet in a way that works best for them and their child.